 << Previous wine Next wine >>

 Juan Carlos Vizcarra is a man of intensity, passion, and incredible ambition.
-Though his family has grown grapes in Northern Ribera del Duero for several generations, he is the first to take it upon himself to make estate-bottled wine from this fruit.
-The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to *his* family in bad vintages to buy fruit.
-He realized that his family must have something truly special, and took it upon himself to make wine to express this unique terroir that he had inherited.
-Juan Carlos has 2 daughters, the eldest of which is Celia – who is now helping him in the winery.
-As one might imagine, Celia and her sister bottling Ines are the flagship wines of the Vizcarra estate.
+Though his family has grown grapes in northern DO Ribera del Duero for more than four generations, he was the first to make estate-bottled wine from this fruit starting in 1991.
+The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to his family in bad vintages to buy fruit.
+Realizing that his family must have truly special vineyards of the highest quality, Juan Carlos took it upon himself to begin producing wines to express this blessed terroir and heritage.
+Juan Carlos and his wife have 2 daughters, the eldest of which is Celia – who is now helping him in the winery and studying enology full time.
+As one might imagine, Celia and her sister’s bottling (Ines) are the flagship wines of the Vizcarra estate.
 Production every year amounts to a total of 2100 bottles, and comes from a single, steeply sloped vineyard featuring some of the oldest and most pristine vines on the estate.
-Celia also features a dollop of old-vine Garnacha in the blend, showcasing a spicier side like its namesake.
 Like all the wines at the tiny winery at Bodegas Vizcarra, Celia is made using gravity-fed winemaking to preserve the freshness and elegance that are intrinsic to the limestone-inflected plantings found in northern Burgos.
 Meticulous in everything he does, Juan Carlos applies his detail-oriented approach to every facet of the winemaking process.
 This is a wine meant for the cellar, and, stored properly, will continue to improve for at least 20 years in bottle.

 WHAT MAKES THIS WINE UNIQUE?

-Celia is a limited-production wine of fewer than 2500 bottles, made only in the very best vintages.
-Named for Juan Carlos’ eldest daughter, Celia features a spicy dollop of old-vine Garnacha.
-This wine combines power and elegance in the distinctive manner of the best Ribera del Duero wines, and will improve for decades in the bottle.
-Truly a benchmark bottling for Ribera, Celia speaks to Juan Carlos’ position as one of the best winemakers in the appellation.
+Celia is a limited-production, single vineyard wine of 2,000 bottles, made only in the very best vintages.
+Named for Juan Carlos’ eldest daughter, this wine combines power and elegance in the distinctive manner of the best Ribera del Duero wines.
+Truly a benchmark bottling, Celia speaks to Juan Carlos’ position as one of the best winemakers in the appellation.

-After picking the best bunches from the vineyard's best vines, the best berries are selected to make one of Juan Carlos Vizcarra's smallest production wines.
-The tiny berries go into open-top barrels made of French oak for maceration and alcoholic fermentation.
-Malolactic fermentation takes place in large, 400-liter oak barrels, 90% French and 10% American.
-Celia is usually aged for 18 months.
+After careful bunch selection from the vineyard's best vines, the best berries are selected for this wine.
+Malolactic fermentation takes place for 25 days in new, 400-liter oak barrels with pumping over three times per day.
+Celia is aged for 16 months in 95% French and 5% American oak barrels.
 During this period, the wine is racked only once.
 The wine is bottled without any filtration or cold stabilization.

 LOCATION, SOIL, CLIMATE: